 How to end your business relationship with a toxic client

 It is extremely common not to be able to detect your client’s toxic behaviour at first, so that you can avoid a toxic business relationship.
 In different cases, what drives you towards ignoring the red flags and forming a collaboration of such nature may be the grave financial state of your business or any other related reason for that matter.
 It is quite rare to actually profit from that sort of situation; instead, ending your toxic business relationship becomes a necessity, in order to gain back your inner peace on a personal and professional level.
 Since that can be a very tricky but, simultaneously, important thing to do, let us present our take as to how you can handle it:

-- A face-to-face or over the phone conversation is preferable to a simple email, not only to avoid misunderstandings, but also because of the immediacy.
+- A face-to-face or over the phone conversation is preferable to a mere email, not only as a way to avoid misunderstandings, but also because of the immediacy.
 As a consequence, your toxic client will most certainly perceive that your business relationship may be over, but he will also feel more valued than dismissed.

-- Remain calm and friendly, even if your toxic client is following the exact opposite strategy.
-Choosing professionalism over losing your temper will help you avoid unnecessary conflict and, at the same time, minimize the chances of them badmouthing and defaming you after your cooperation is officially over.
+- Remain calm and friendly, even if your toxic client leans towards the exact opposite strategy.
+Choosing professionalism over losing your temper will help you avoid unnecessary conflict and, at the same time, minimize the chances of them badmouthing and defaming you after your cooperation officially ends.

 - Listen to their version of events and present your own by being rational and not by exaggerating.
 Present all of the points that highlight the absolute necessity of your cooperation coming to an end, in the most delicate manner possible.
 Do not fear to take responsibility and apologize for your own faults, whether that applies to your case.